-One of the most common causes of foot pain that we see in our clinic is PLANTAR FASCITIS.
-The following article will outline the anatomy, causes, symptoms, diagnosis, risk factors, complications and treatment of PLANTAR FASCITIS.
+One of the most common causes of foot pain that we see in our Oakville Physio clinic is PLANTAR FASCIITIS.
+The following article will outline the anatomy, causes, symptoms, diagnosis, risk factors, complications and treatment of PLANTAR FASCIITIS.

 The plantar fascia is a flat band of connective tissue that connects the heel to the toes in your foot.
 Its purpose is to provide support to arches of the foot.
 Many people are not aware that there are actually three arches in the foot.
 There is one on the inside, outside and an arch that runs transversely across the middle of the foot.

 Causes of plantar fasciitis

 The plantar fascia acts like a shock absorber, supporting the arches of the foot.
 If stresses and tension become to great, small tears can arise in the plantar fascia.
 Repetitive stresses and tension can cause the plantar fascia to become inflamed and irritated.
 There are many diagnosed cases of plantar fasciitis but sometimes a clear cause cannot be determined.

 Risk factors of heel pain and plantar fasciitis

 As stated often there can be no clear cause for someone getting plantar fasciitis.
 However there are factors that may increase your risk of developing plantar fasciitis, they may include any or all of the following:

 • Age.
 Most common between the ages of 40-60

 • Excessive pronation or your feet roll inwards thus flattening the medial arch

 • Certain types of exercise that place a lot of stress on the heel and attached tissue ie; running, dancing, jumping activities